kmarcie/mkhud/README.md

 Currently working on 16:10 support.
 Will work on the others once I am done.

+The backpack button does clip into the class icons, there isn't really much I can do about that.

 Fonts
 ------------
 If your fonts aren't working, go to mkHUD/resource/fonts, select all > right click > Install.
 Restart TF2 and you should be able to see the fonts.